NethServer/nethsecurity-docs/firewall.rst

 DMZ zone (orange)
 ^^^^^^^^^^^^^^^^^

-DMZ zone represents a network segment for servers and services that need to be accessible from the internet but isolated from the internal network.
+The DMZ represents a network segment for servers and services that need to be accessible from the internet but isolated from the internal network.

 To create a DMZ zone, follow these steps: